-Residents Whose Homes Damaged Can Request Free Volunteer Help-

 ABOUT OPERATION BLESSING INTERNATIONAL:

 Operation Blessing International (OBI) provides humanitarian services such as strategic disaster relief, medical aid, hunger relief, clean water and community development in 39 countries in the last year.
-Founded in 1978, Operation Blessing International has touched the lives of more than 321 million people in more than 105 countries and 50 states.
+Founded in 1978, Operation Blessing International has touched the lives of millions of people in more than 90 countries and every state.

 # # #